akirarika/milkio/docs/en/intro.md

 ## Are You Ready?

-We have just introduced the core usages of Kurimudb, but it is only a small part of Kurimudb.
-So, please read the entire tutorial!
+We just get to the start point of using Kurimudb.
+Let's carry on to get know it better in next chapters!
+Be ready for it!